mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 The Elements component creates an Elements group.
 When you use multiple Stripe Elements components instead of the combined `CardElement` that we're using, the Elements group indicates they're related.
 For example, if you used separate components for the card number, expiration date, and CVC, you would put them all in the same Elements group.
 Note that Elements must contain the component that we wrapped with `injectStripe`.

-## Write Lambda function code to tokenize payment
+## Tokenize payment inside Lambda function

 Now we need to write the code for our Lambda function, which is going to be executed when we submit the checkout form.
 With Netlify functions, each JavaScript file to be deployed as a Lambda function must export a handler method with the following structure: